Adaptability: The Pistachio History From Tree To Market

 In Iran, the pistachio tree has been planted commercially for hundreds of years.
 Only in the last 40 or 50 years has there been a recognition of the value of the nut as an agricultural crop for export.
 A pistachio history becomes more significant as the rate of new plantings worldwide keeps pace with the rapid increase in American consumption.

-Absolutely, Syria has long been famous for its farmers in the pistachio history of cultivating trees.
-Today, trees from the town of Tavna in the Aleppo region are thought to have gotten their name from the abundance and quality of pistachio nuts that grow there.
+Syria has long been famous for its farmers in the pistachio history of cultivating trees.
+Today, trees from Tavna in the Aleppo region are thought to have gotten their name from the abundance and quality of pistachio nuts that grow there.
 Damascus is of note for the consistent quality of their pistachio nuts.
 The growth of this nut in Palestine has been declining for many decades.
-Urban development and a lack of water have been the main factors in the decrease of commercial pistachios coming from the Middle East.
+Urban development and a lack of water have been the main factors in decreasing commercial pistachios from the Middle East.

 The Significance Of Turkey In The Pistachio History

-Pistachio culture in Turkey has a focus on the dry, barren foothills and lower ranges of southeastern and western Turkey.
+Pistachio culture in Turkey focuses on the dry, barren foothills and lower ranges of southeastern and western Turkey.
 The principal producers are the vilayets of Gaziantep and Urfa.

-The Turkish government, recognizing the agricultural importance of its pistachio nut orchards, has a Horticultural Experiment Station at Gaziantep devoted entirely to studies designed for the improvement of this nut.
+The Turkish government, recognizing the agricultural importance of its pistachio nut orchards, has a Horticultural Experiment Station at Gaziantep devoted entirely to studies designed to improve this nut.
 Subsequently, Turkey today is the world’s largest exporter of pistachio nuts to the United States.
 The Turkey-Syria Earthquake might have shifted this balance.
 Time will tell.
 Currently, when plantings in Iran and Turkey reach bearing age, these two countries will supply the bulk of the pistachio nuts exported to American and European markets.

 Bright Green Pistachios Shelled,

-The pistachio nuts of Tunisia, N. Africa, are smaller than those of Sicily and have less commercial value, but have an equal appreciation.
-Italian Botonast, Giorgio Gallesio, commenting on the pistachio nuts grown in Tunisia, describes them as smaller than Sicilian nuts, but rivaling the Sicilian in good green color of kernels.
+The pistachio nuts of Tunisia, N. Africa, are smaller than those of Sicily and have less commercial value but equal appreciation.
+Italian Botanist, Giorgio Gallesio, commenting on the pistachio nuts grown in Tunisia, describes them as smaller than Sicilian nuts but rivaling the Sicilian in the good green color of kernels.
 There is a lack of uniformity in shape, flavor, and size.
 In contrast to the same harvest from the same known varieties in Sicily.
-This attributes to the origin of the seedlings.
+This is attributed to the origin of the seedlings.

 Varieties Of Pistachio Nuts

 Pistachio nuts are classified in the trade according to the country of origin, i.e., Afghan, Iranian, Sicilian, Syrian, and Turkish.
-The Iranian pistachios are considered dry and have a light yellow kernel color.
-The larger sizes lack somewhat the rich oily nut-like flavor of the Sicilian, Syrian, and Turkish nuts.
-On the whole, customers consider Iranian pistachios better tasting and their kernels are almost green throughout.
+The Iranian pistachios are dry and have a light yellow kernel color.
+The larger sizes somewhat lack the rich, oily, nut-like flavor of the Sicilian, Syrian, and Turkish nuts.
+On the whole, customers consider Iranian pistachios better tasting, and their kernels are almost green throughout.

 One large New York importer describes Turkish and Syrian pistachios as green to light green in color and of high quality.
-Italian nuts sell at a premium because of the dark green color of their kernels and the smaller Afghanistan nuts, also preferred for the deep green color of their kernels, are in demand by the ice cream and pastry industries.
+Italian nuts sell at a premium because of the dark green color of their kernels.
+The smaller Afghanistan nuts also preferred for the deep green color of their kernels, are in demand by the ice cream and pastry industries.

 Importers purchase their nuts in the “natural state,” grading, processing, and selling them under their own brand names.